JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [Shackle](https://steven-miller.itch.io/shackle) by Steven Miller

 Puddle Knights a few games up might have surprised you, since it's not a snake game.
 But, I included it since it is also a snake game.
-Shackle is not a snake game, and in addition to that it's also not a snake game.
+Shackle is not a snake game, and in addition to that it's also not a snake game. (the reason it is on this list at all is that it's a snake game)

 In Shackle you resemble a length-3 snake, but instead of having a head, body, and tail, you are a prisoner shackled to a ball & chain.
 Dragging the ball around behind you feels perfectly snake-like, but you are also able to walk over your chain and push the ball, a lurid subterfuge!
 The goal in each level is to reach the exit, and doing so will require activating colored sensors to raise or lower walls - a familiar idea in non-snake puzzle games.
 Its combination with the novel ball & chain movement works exceptionally well, revealing both fun ideas and marvelous puzzles.
-It starts off gently and ends with some wonderfully devious puzzles.
+It begins gently but ends with some devious head-scratchers.
+Overall shackle is certainly one of the best games on this list.

 ![shackle](https://joelthefox.github.io/img/Shackle.png)